Skip to main content

 Copying .eopkg files to the local repository

 For example, building the package libcmis produces the packages libcmis and libcmis-devel.
-Both should be copied to the local repository to build other packages against libcmis
+Both should be copied to the local repository to build other packages against libcmis.

 To copy all .eopkg files within a directory to the local repository, use the following command:

-sudo cp *.eopkg /var/lib/solbuild/local
+sudo cp -v *.eopkg /var/lib/solbuild/local

 Using the local repository to build a package